allangelman/mastermind/README.md

 ## API

-For my API, I used Nest.js, and chose to use GraphQL to define queries and mutations, and TypeORM to connect to my database.
+For my API, I used [Nest.js](https://nestjs.com/), and chose to use GraphQL to define queries and mutations, and TypeORM to connect to my database.
+If using GraphQL with Nest.js, you can choose between a code-first or schema first approach (described [here](https://docs.nestjs.com/graphql/quick-start#overview)).
+I choose code-first, as it allowed me to work in Typescript on both the front-end and back-end.

 I created resources corresponding to each of my database tables: